 Fitzer points to the monitor.
 “We test various aspects of the planetary geared motors, such as the output speed, gear ratio or radial runout.”
 The test bench calculates the gear ratio automatically using a constant input speed that is compared with the output speed.
 This allows the technicians to immediately recognize if the gear sets are installed incorrectly.
 And this is just one example.

 The concentricity test, for example, is particularly used for attaching gears to the output.
-For this purpose, each tooth flank is scanned at the test bench, which is used to determine the concentricity.
-"If we want, we can also represent this graphically on the screen," says Fitzer.
+For this purpose, each tooth flank of the new servo planetary geared motors is scanned at the test bench, which is used to determine the concentricity.
+“If we want, we can also represent this graphically on the screen,” says Fitzer.
 If deviations emerge, an employee can adjust and secure the output gear right at the test bench using special tools.
 This way, STOBER meets customer requirements and can guarantee concentricities in the minutest micrometer range.

 Testing the total friction coefficient plays an important role, according to Fitzer.
 This test makes it possible to draw conclusions about the quality of the assembly work, such as about the preload forces of the bearings.
 Using a corresponding soundproof cowl and special software, the employee can locate minimal noises using a headset at the test bench.
 These can be caused by the slightest damage to the tooth flank, for example.
 At the same time, the employee can also check the running noise of the gear unit.